unumux/willow/components/button/readme.md

 `--ghost` : use on a dark-colored background for a deemphasized action

-`--ghost-secondary` : use on a dark-colored background for a secondary deemphasized action
+`--ghost-alternate` : use on a dark-colored background for an alternately styled deemphasized action

 #### _States_